microsoft/vscode-docs/docs/remote/vscode-server.md

 You may filter just for issues with the [`code-server` label](https://github.com/microsoft/vscode-remote-release/issues?q=is%3Aissue+is%3Aopen+label%3Acode-server).

-### TODO: UPDATE Is there a limit to the number of remote machines I can connect to?
+### Is there a limit to the number of remote machines I can connect to?

-Right now, you can only have **TODO: UPDATE** remote machines actively running the VS Code Server.
-If you'd like to connect to a new remote machine, and already have **TODO: UPDATE** others running, the CLI will pick a random unused tunnel and delete it.
+Right now, you can have 10 remote machines registered with the VS Code Server.
+If you'd like to connect to a new remote machine, and already have 10 others registered, the CLI will pick a random unused tunnel and delete it.